skillrary/AWS-Certified-SysOps-Administrator-Associate/Daily Lab Exercise for BapeiBatch1.md

    2. Create a new target group and add the ec2 instance created above

-   3. Go to ELB configuration and edit the listner rule Add a new rule, choose path and add the necessary details and save
+   3. Go to ELB configuration and edit the listener rule Add a new rule, choose the path and add the necessary details and save

 ## Exercise 3: Enable Sticky Sessions on ELB